SteelCompendium/data-bestiary-md/Demon Remasch.md

 - ✸ 17+: 10 damage; the remasch teleports 5 squares

 **5 Malice**
 The remasch takes an adjacent creature with them when they teleport.
-The creature appears in an unoccupied space adjacent to the remasch’s destination.
+The creature appears in an unoccupied space adjacent to the remasch's destination.

 **Grasping Shadow (3 Malice)**